jrmarcum/pythonHowToBooks/Visual Studio Code Setup.md

 There are many editors that can be used to run python code.
 I like to keep it as simple as possible and maintain a single program interface for all of my program entry and debugging.
 My choice for editor/code runner is Visual Studio Code.
 It can be downloaded from the Visual Studio Code web site [https://code.visualstudio.com/](https://code.visualstudio.com/).

-Once downloaded I would suggest opening VS Code and installing the python extensions needed to run the examples.
-You will need Python, Pylance, Jupyter, Code Runner,and python-inline-repl.
-These extensions will allow use to do all of the exercises in the books listed within this repository.
+Once downloaded and installed, open VS Code and install the python extensions that will allow you to run the examples inside VS Code without the need to use the terminal.
+You will need the following VS Code extensions: Python, Pylance, Jupyter, Code Runner,and python-inline-repl.